 \section{Tracing Infrastructure and Data Organization}

-To support the goals and tasks defined in Sec.\ \ref{sec:tasks}, an execution trace with accompanying variable and expression values must be collected. \oursystem{} implements a tracer that automatically instruments the source code to collect the execution trace.
-Implemented in Python, the tracer relies solely on the Abstract Syntax Trees (AST) library to facilitate the transformation of the source code.
+To support the goals and tasks defined in above, an execution trace with accompanying variable and expression values must be collected. \oursystem{} implements a tracer that automatically instruments source code to collect its execution trace.
+Implemented in Python, the tracer relies solely on the Abstract Syntax Trees (AST) to facilitate the transformation of the source code.
 While \oursystem{} currently only works with Python programs, the same principles can be implemented in any language that has the ability to transform source code in a similar way.
-After transforming the source code, \oursystem{} runs the program, creates the trace file, and organizes the data in a way that allows for easy creation of interactive visualizations.
+After transforming the source code, \oursystem{} runs the program, generates the trace file, and organizes the data in a way that allows for easy creation of interactive visualizations.
 Fig.\ \ref{fig:sysOVerview} illustrates how the system operates.